In the early 1500's Spanish, Portuguese, French and English fishermen crossed the Atlantic Ocean to catch the abundent

 the Narrows, proved ideal to protect against attacks from pirates, the Dutch and later the French.

-placed on Signal Hill to the north, and at Fort Amherst to the south.
+were deployed on Signal Hill to the north, and at Fort Amherst to the south.

-These defensive functions remained active through the Second
+These defensive functions remained active through

-Worldwar, when the harbour was used by the Allies as an anti submarine base.
+the Second Worldwar, when the harbour was used by the Allies as an anti submarine base.

 Signal Hill and Fort Amherst still show

 the remnants of this interesting but violent military history.